DHUWA Coffee beans: Kickstart Blend. Courtesy of DHUWA, 2021.

 Shawn Andrews with kids part of one of the many Dreaming Futures programs.
 Courtesy of DHUWA, 2021.

-For every DHUWA coffee product sold in Woolworths, three per cent is donated to their charity partner Dreaming Futures.
+For every DHUWA coffee product sold in Woolworths, five per cent is donated to their charity partner Dreaming Futures.
 This community-led non-profit supports Aboriginal and Torres Strait Islander children in Out-of-Home Care (foster care) to strengthen their educational outcomes and employment pathways.
 As Dreaming Future’s Chair of the Board, Shawn Andrews, along with his partner team at Indigicate have developed a series of culturally-focussed programs to connect young people with Country, culture and community.

 So, the next time you need to grab yourself some coffee, whether for work or home, go to your nearest Woolworths and support this amazing First Nations-owned coffee brand, DHUWA !